gobbledygook88/gobbledygook88.github.io/app/_travel/2022-12-11-london-to-budapest.md

   start: London
   end: Budapest
   type: Linear
-  distance: 17.4km
+  distance: 2900km
   duration: 7 days
   waypoints:
   - title: London to Brussels
     latitude: 51.5329977446607
     longitude: -0.12674994264680498
-    text: early train, busy, lounge access. train packed
+    text: Despite choosing to take a really early train, Eurostar is ever popular and departures is extremely packed so much so every seat was taken on the train also.
+All in all, an uneventful train journey to Brussels.
+Not the best experience given a large section of the journey is underground.
+Purely functional.
-  - title: Brussels to Cologne
+  - title: Brussels
     latitude: 50.83622576041437
     longitude: 4.336118903248739
-    text: arrived around noon. hotel was the other side of brussels. decided to walk all around the city as a tourist in the rain. visited parks, touristy areas, christmas market, frites, bought chocolate
+    text: Brussels had a few interesting spots of interest - the Porte de Hal, the Palais de Justice, Notre-Dame, Palais de Bruxelles, Grand Place and of course Mannekin Pis.
+Following these landmarks provided a delightful tour of the city, with plenty of spots to rest and people watch.
+The Christmas market was held towards the west of the city and was definitely more fun to visit at night time.
-  - title: Cologne to Wuppertal
+  - title: Cologne
     latitude: 50.94311233864501
     longitude: 6.958732323298055
-    text: magnificent train station. so many trains to see in quick succession. massive cathedral. small christmas market
+    text: Cologne's train station is magnificent.
+So many platforms and opportunities to spot trains given a vast amount pass through in quick succession.
+Once I could pry myself out of the station, I was immediately greeted by the largest Gothic church in Northern Europe.
+The Christmas market was just next to the cathedral.
+Offerings were limited but good to walk around and snack nonetheless.
-  - title: Wuppertal to Dusseldorf
+  - title: Wuppertal
     latitude: 51.254522785942534
     longitude: 7.1500507787919325
     text: Monorail